emanuelavilla/Seurat_5_2/README.md

-# Create the sif image for Seurat 5.2
+# Create the docker image for Seurat 5.2